 After contouring an object, you can copy or clone its contour settings to another object.
+With cloning, any changes you make to the master object are automatically applied to its clones.
 You can also change the colors of the fill between the contour lines and the contour outlines themselves.
 You can set a color progression in the contour effect, where one color blends into another.
 The color progression can follow a straight, clockwise, or counterclockwise path through the color range of your choice.